-- (1) The cost of the medical and dental insurance is based on the average cost paid by us for health insurance for a family with dependent children during 2013.
-The actual amount will vary based on the cost of health insurance at the time of termination whether the individual is single or married and whether the individual has dependent children. - (2) The number of shares of unvested stock is as of December 31, 2013 and the value of such shares is calculated using \$11.55 per share, the closing price on the NYSE for our stock on December 31, 2013. - (3) For valuation purposes, we have assumed the December 31, 2013 stock price of \$11.55, and that the 2011 MSU awards would be earned at 101.7% of target, 113.8% of target for the 2012 MSU awards and 150% of target for the 2013 PSU awards.
-However, except in the case of a change in control, MSUs and PSUs will not be earned and converted into shares of common stock until the end of the performance period. - (4) The cost of the excise tax gross up is an estimate based on a number of assumptions, including: (i) DiamondRock is subject to a change of control on December 31, 2013, (ii) all the named executive officers are terminated on December 31, 2013 without cause following that change of control, (iii) all the named executive officers receive cash incentive compensation for 2013 using the target percentage for each executive officer and (iv) the change of control occurs at a price equal to our closing stock price on December 31, 2013. - (5) The amount of severance benefits payable to Mr. Tennis is subject to the excise tax, therefore his cash severance has been reduced by \$490,109 so that the payment does not trigger the excise tax.
+(1) The cost of the medical and dental insurance is based on the average cost paid by us for health insurance for a family with dependent children during 2014.
+The actual amount will vary based on the cost of health insurance at the time of termination whether the individual is single or married and whether the individual has dependent children.

+- (2) Represents the value of the unvested shares as of December 31, 2014 calculated using \$14.87 per share, the closing price of our common stock on December 31, 2014 - (3) For valuation purposes, we have assumed the December 31, 2014 stock price of \$14.87, and that the 2012 MSU awards would be earned at 150% of target, the 2013 PSU awards would be earned at 122.4% of target and the 2014 PSU awards would be earned at 61.8% of target.
+However, except in the case of a change in control, MSUs and PSUs will not be earned and converted into shares of common stock until the end of the performance period. - (4) The cost of the excise tax gross up is an estimate based on a number of assumptions, including: (i) DiamondRock is subject to a change of control on December 31, 2014, (ii) all the named executive officers are terminated on December 31, 2014 without cause following that change of control, (iii) all the named executive officers receive cash incentive compensation for 2014 using the target percentage for each executive officer and (iv) the change of control occurs at a price equal to our closing stock price on December 31, 2014. - (5) The amount of severance benefits payable to Mr. Tennis is subject to the excise tax, therefore his cash severance has been reduced by \$156,481 so that the payment does not trigger the excise tax.